MaciejGrudziaz/arena/README.txt

   LOGS 				- log files [if created in the game]
   MODELS 			- 3D models used in game
-  RESOURCES 			- all remaining resources files used in the game
+  RESOURCES 			- all remaining resources files used in the game TUTORIAL			- photos for 'How to build?' part of the wiki SCREENSHOTS			- actual screenshots from the game

 HOW TO BUILD:
   1. To build this project you'll need Windows 10 SDK toolkit [best if you're using Microsoft Visual Studio].